Best VPN for Firefox

 With the options presented, you have the final say.
 Think about your budget for VPN and compare the features offered.
 All of the VPN extensions for Firefox on this list work great; you just need to find the one that suits you best.

 For a free VPN plugin, Hotspot Shield has no match.
 Still, NordVPN and ExpressVPN offer more servers and better speeds.
 Which of these three services do you prefer?
-Have we failed to mention your favorite VPN service for Firefox?
+In your opinion, what is the best VPN for Firefox?
 Let us know in the comments below.